gabryred/transport-mode-detection/README.md

 # transport-mode-detection
-Reaching state of the art accuracy in transport mode detection using XGboost as classifier and geolife (a Microsoft project)
+Reaching state of the art accuracy in transport mode detection using XGboost as classifier and geolife dataset (a Microsoft project) as ground truth